-As large numbers of women become steadily wealthier, more powerful and more independent, Underhill shows how their choices and preferences are changing the retail environment in a variety of surprising ways, from the cars we drive to the food we eat.
+As large numbers of women become steadily wealthier, more powerful, and more independent, Underhill shows how their choices and preferences are changing the retail environment in a variety of surprising ways, from the cars we drive to the food we eat.
 This is a fascinating and accessible read for consumers and retailers alike.
 And for businesses of every kind, this is a powerful warning that those who ignore what women want, do so at their own peril.

 Why We Buy

-WHY WE BUY: The Science of Shopping Updated and Revised for the Internet, the Global Consumer, and Beyond is a completely revised edition of this classic best seller redirected for the way we shop today.
+WHY WE BUY: The Science of Shopping Updated and Revised for the Internet, the Global Consumer, and Beyond is a completely revised edition of this classic bestseller redirected for the way we shop today.
 Filled with observations and important lessons from the cutting edge of retail, this revised edition includes three brand new chapters that focus on global markets, online retail, and the latest innovations that help successful stores capitalize on shoppers’ unspoken inclinations and desires.
 All the original chapters have been updated to reflect the current state of our changing consumer culture.

-In this new material, Underhill again opens to the contemporary consumer’s eyes and relates how shopping is a good measure of the social and global change with information including: The latest trends in online retail—what retailers are doing right and what they’re doing wrong—and how nearly every internet retailer from iTunes, online dating sites, and Amazon can drastically improve how it serves its customers.
+In this new material, Underhill again opens to the contemporary consumer’s eyes and relates how shopping is a good measure of the social and global change with information including The latest trends in online retail—what retailers are doing right and what they’re doing wrong—and how nearly every Internet retailer from iTunes, online dating sites, and Amazon can drastically improve how it serves its customers.

 Call of The Mall

 Americans have a love/hate relationship with the mall.
-On one hand, we claim to loathe its homogeneity, its white-bread sterility and its rabid commercialism.
+On one hand, we claim to loathe its homogeneity, its white-bread sterility, and its rabid commercialism.
 On the other hand, we return there time and again—to shop, to dine, to be entertained, to people-watch, or even just to pass the time.
 In just fifty-some years, the mall has managed to supplant the town square as the centerpiece of our commercial, and often civic, lives.
-It has become not just an institution, but an icon of American culture, emulated around the world.
+It has become not just an institution, but an icon of American culture emulated around the world.

 “It is no surprise that the mall is such an easy target for American self-loathing,” says world-renowned retail anthropologist Paco Underhill.
 “It’s a lot like television… We disdain it, and yet we can’t stop watching, or shopping.”
-Founder and CEO of the global research and consulting firm Envirosell, and author of the international best-seller Why We Buy, Underhill knows malls better than almost anyone.
+Founder and CEO of the global research and consulting firm Envirosell, and author of the international bestseller Why We Buy, Underhill knows malls better than almost anyone.
 Having carried out research jobs in hundreds of mall stores, Underhill has cast his jaundiced eye in over three hundred major malls across the U.S., and many others abroad.
 He knows what works and what doesn’t—and he’s not afraid to say so.
-A tacky rack of lipstick testers on the cosmetic counter, insufficient mirrors in the jewelry store, the ho-hum decor of the CD store, the fast-food-place ambience of the food court—all are fodder for Underhill’s acerbic, highly-informed commentary.
+A tacky rack of lipstick testers on the cosmetic counter, insufficient mirrors in the jewelry store, the ho-hum decor of the CD store, the fast-food-place ambiance of the food court—all are fodder for Underhill’s acerbic, highly-informed commentary.